ErpNetDocs/tech/modules/logistics/wms/how-to/document-flow.md

 If the organization uses the **one-stage control**, the executed **SOs** are completed along with their child **WR's** the bulk function "Change state of selected documents => Complete with subdocuments" in the same navigator.

+### Generation for further execution (manual generation only)

+In Warehouses is not always possible to execute all of the ordered quantities.
+For example, there is no availability of some products to Dispatch all of them or the supplier sent less quantity from the order and you can't Receive it all.
+In this case, you have to complete the Warehouse Order with the quantities you have at the moment.

 ### "Is Executed" calculated attributes